akash-akya/exile/README.md

 #### [ExCmd](https://github.com/akash-akya/ex_cmd)

 This is my other stab at solving back pressure on the external program issue.
 ExCmd also uses a middleware for the operation.
 But unlike the above libraries, it uses named pipes (FIFO) for io instead of port.
-Back-pressure created by the underlying operating system.
+Back-pressure created by the blocking system calls.

 __Issue__

-ExCmd uses named FIFO for blocking input and output operation for building back-pressure.
-The blocking happens at the system call level.
+ExCmd uses blocking system calls for building back-pressure.
 For example, reading the output from the program internally resolves to a blocking [`read()`](http://man7.org/linux/man-pages/man2/read.2.html) system call.
 This blocks the dirty io scheduler indefinitely.
 Since the scheduler can not preempt system call, the scheduler will be blocked until `read()` returns.
 Worst case scenario: there are as many blocking read/write as there are dirty io schedulers.
 This can lead to starvation of other io operations, low throughput, and dreaded scheduler collapse.

-As of now, there are no non-blocking io file operations available in the beam.
-Beam didn't allow opening FIFO files before OTP 21 for the same reason.
-One can fix this temporarily by starting beam with more dirty io schedulers.
+As of now, there are no non-blocking io file operations available to the user in beam.
+See ExCmd for possible workaround for this issue.

 ## Exile

-Exile takes a different NIF based approach.
-As of now the only way to do non-blocking, asynchronous io operations in the beam is to make the system calls ourselves with NIF (or port-driver).
-Exile uses a non-blocking system calls for io, so schedulers are never blocked indefinitely.
-It also uses POSIX `select()`. ie so polling is not done in userland.
+Exile does non-blocking, asynchronous io system calls using NIF.
+Since it makes non-blocking system calls, schedulers are never blocked indefinitely.
+It does this in asynchronous fashion using `enif_select` so its efficient.

-Building back-pressure using non-blocking io is done by blocking the program at os level (using pipes) and blocking beam process *inside VM* using good old message massing, unlike ExCmd which uses blocking system calls.

 **Advantages over other approaches:**

-* solves all three issues of the port
+* solves all three issues associated with port
 * it does not use any middleware
   * no additional os process. no performance/resource cost
-  * it is faster as there is no hop in between
   * no need to install any external command
 * can run many external programs in parallel without adversely affecting schedulers
 * stream abstraction for interacting with the external program